hauler-dev/hauler/DEVELOPMENT.md

 # Development Guide

-This document covers how to build Hauler locally and how the project's branching strategy works.
+This document covers how to build `hauler` locally and how the project's branching strategy works.

 It's intended for contributors making code changes or maintainers managing releases.

 ---